-Thermotherapy can be an effective treatment in facilitating the healing process if it is used properly.
+Thermotherapy (heat therapy) can be an effective treatment in facilitating the healing process if it is used properly.
 However, the application of heat too early can exacerbate tissue damage in an acute injury and actually prolong the healing process.
 Understanding how and when to use heat is important in the care and treatment of athletic injuries.

 When should heat be used to facilitate healing in an injury?